Paul Banks (American singer)

-Paul Julian Banks (born 3 May 1978) is an English-American musician, singer, songwriter, and DJ.
-Noted for his baritone singing voice, he is best known as the lead vocalist, rhythm guitarist, and bassist of the American rock band Interpol.
+Paul Julian Banks (born 3 May 1978) is an American musician, singer, songwriter, and DJ.
+Noted for his baritone singing voice, he is best known as the lead vocalist, rhythm guitarist, and studio bassist of the American rock band Interpol.
 He released a solo album called Julian Plenti is...
 Skyscraper in 2009 under the name Julian Plenti, though his solo material is now recorded under his real name.

 Early life

 Paul Julian Banks was born in Clacton-on-Sea on 3 May 1978.
 He has an older brother.
 His father's corporate role for an automobile manufacturer required that the family relocate frequently.
-When Banks was three years old, the family left England for the U.S. and settled in Bloomfield Hills, Michigan.
-They moved to Spain when he was 12 years old, and it was here that he studied at the American School of Madrid in Pozuelo de Alarcón before the family moved back to the U.S. and lived in New Jersey.
+When Banks was three years old, the family left England for the U.S, temporarily lived in Bloomfield Hills, Michigan, then moved to Spain when Banks was twelve.
+In Spain, Banks studied at the American School of Madrid in Pozuelo de Alarcón before the family moved back to the U.S. and lived in New Jersey.
 His father was later transferred to Mexico, where Banks finished high school at the American School Foundation in Mexico City.
-Describing his childhood, he said they "moved around like a military family" even though they were not.
+Banks compared his family's constant relocating to that of a typical military family.

 Banks was involved in stage productions during his time at the American School Foundation, playing the lead role in the musical South Pacific.
 He later attended New York University, where he studied English and comparative literature, and worked at magazines such as Gotham and Interview after graduating.
 He later took a data entry job at the Scholastic Corporation and worked in a café in order to devote more of his time to music.

 Career

 Interpol

 In the summer of 1997, Banks reconnected with fellow NYU undergrad Daniel Kessler, whom he had met previously on a study abroad program in Paris.
 Kessler then asked Banks to join Interpol, a band he had started with bassist Carlos Dengler and drummer Greg Drudy.
 Banks was initially not inclined to join a band as he had been writing songs as a solo artist, but eventually joined Interpol as a guitarist and vocalist after listening to the type of music they were making.
 Beginning with Interpol's fifth album, El Pintor, Banks has also served as the band's bassist.
-In the music video for the album's lead single "All the Rage Back Home", he can be seen playing a Fender Precision Bass.